dovahcrow/peace-lock/README.md

 thread::spawn(|| { *shared_map.get(&1).unwrap().write() = 3; });
 thread::spawn(|| { *shared_map.get(&2).unwrap().write() = 4; });
 ```
-But since you know there's no conflict, using `RwLock` harms the performance.
+Since you know there's no conflict, using `RwLock` unnecessarily harms the
+performance.

-Now you decide to do some black magic:
+Later you decide to do some black magic for the performance:
 ```rust
 let map: HashMap<usize, UnsafeCell<usize>> = ...;
 let shared_map = Arc::new(map);